avieth/pilot/README.md

 -- Language.Pilot.Repr

 type Interpret (form :: Meta.Type domain -> Hask) f val = forall (x :: Meta.Type domain) .
+  -- The `Rep` is a value-level representation of the type x.
+  -- The `form` is a GADT constructor which represents the abstract form; it -- can use meta-language functions and products, as well as object-language -- types.
   Rep (Meta.Type domain) x -> form x -> Repr f val x

 class Monad f => Interprets (form :: Meta.Type domain -> Hask) (f :: Hask -> Hask) (val :: domain -> Hask) where